blakazulu/search-mcp/docs/tasks/completed/11-upgrades/SMCP-085-query-intent-detection.md

 ## Notes

-- claude-context-local detects 6 categories: function, error handling, database, API, auth, testing
-- We extended to 8 categories: added CLASS and CONFIG
+- Extended from 6 categories (function, error handling, database, API, auth, testing) to 8: added CLASS and CONFIG
 - Keep detection simple - keyword matching is fast and effective
 - Added code-specific patterns (CamelCase, snake_case detection)
 - This is a key enabler for SMCP-087 Multi-Factor Ranking